Checkmate pattern: Queen mate

+Rainbow mate

+The rainbow mate is a picturesque and unusual checkmating pattern, first seen in the game Dodge–Houghteling, Chicago 1905.
+The attacker's four minor pieces (two bishops and two knights) are arranged in a rainbow-like arc, e.g. knights on c2 and f2, bishops on d3 and e3, with the bishops next to each other, and each protected by a knight.
+Mate may be delivered by either a bishop or knight.
+Each of the four minor pieces is necessary to effectuate mate.
+One of the mated king's pieces may also be necessary in order to seal off a flight square.
+Other instances of this mate include Sultanov–Kamalmetdinov, 2011, NN–Wahlund, 2007, and Clark–Burgess, 1989.
+A variant of it was seen in Malinin-Savinov, 1988.

 Réti's mate

 Réti's mate is a famous method of checkmating.
 The checkmate is named after Richard Réti, who delivered it in an 11-move game against Savielly Tartakower in 1910 in Vienna.
 It works by trapping the enemy king with four of its own pieces that are situated on flight squares and then attacking it with a bishop that is protected by a rook or queen.

 Rook mate (box mate)

 The rook mate is one of the four basic checkmates.
 It occurs when the side with the king and rook box in the bare king to the corner or edge of the board.
-The mate is delivered by the rook along the edge rank or file, and escape towards the centre of the board is blocked by the king.
+The mate is delivered by the rook along the edge rank or file, and escape towards the center of the board is blocked by the king.

 Smothered mate

 Smothered mate is a common method of checkmating.
 It occurs when a knight checkmates a king that is smothered (surrounded) by his friendly pieces and he has nowhere to move nor is there any way to capture the knight.
-One common checkmating pattern finishing with a smothered mate is known as Philidor's Legacy after François-André Danican Philidor, though its documentation predates Philidor by several hundred years.
+One common checkmating pattern finishing with a smothered mate is known as Philidor's mate or Philidor's legacy after François-André Danican Philidor, though its documentation predates Philidor by several hundred years.